JanLandwehrs/ICON-ESM_FlatEarth/README.md

-# ICON-ESM Climate Simulateion for a "Flat Earth" scenario (removed orography)
+# ICON-ESM Climate Simulations for a "Flat Earth" scenario (removed orography)

 How does Earths land surface relief affect climate?
 Or the other way round: What would be if there were no mountain ranges and depressions and the surface was completely flat?